CraftJarvis/MCU/README.md

   </a>
 </p>

 **MCU-turbo** is a standard benchmark based on the MCU framework, which originally features over 3000+ atomic tasks.
-This benchmark is designed to be a standard test, selecting **80 handcrafted atomic tasks** across 10 categories.
+This benchmark is designed to be a standard test, selecting **80 atomic tasks** across 10 categories and 20 compositional tasks.
 Each task is evaluated under **two difficulty levels**—**Simple** and **Hard**—to rigorously test agent generalization, tool use, planning, and robustness under environmental variations.

 ![MCU framework](https://github.com/grandsmile/MCU/blob/master/figs/mcu.png?raw=true).